Legal | Data Processing Addendum

 Categories of Personal Information transferred:

-• Device geolocation data derived from GPS, cellular network carrier, WiFi access points, network address (e.g. IP address), and other data available on the End User’s device/browser to determine their physical location.
+- Device geolocation data derived from GPS, cellular network carrier, WiFi access points, network address (e.g. IP address), and/or other data available on the End User’s device/browser to determine their physical location.
 Such data may consist of the End User’s time zone, country, region, city, latitude, and longitude coordinates.

-• Event data used by GeoComply to secure the Services consisting of event data from Customer’s employees, and End Users.
+- Event data used by Provider to secure the Services consisting of event data from Customer’s employees, and End Users.
 Such data may include End Users’ browser, operating system, IP addresses login times, data accessed, and configuration changes.

 Authentication Services: